 - middle temporal artery.

-The superficial temporal artery is frequently involved in a pathology called the giant-cell arteritis (or temporal arteritis) that is a form of a systemic inflammatory vasculitis.
+The superficial temporal artery is frequently involved in a pathology called the giant-cell arteritis (or temporal arteritis), which is a form of systemic inflammatory vasculitis.
 The temporal arteritis damages blood vessels resulting in subsequent distal ischemia.
-Clinical symptoms include headache, visual disturbances, neck pain, scalp tenderness.
+Clinical symptoms include headache, visual disturbances, neck pain, and scalp tenderness.